-Figure 3.27 Four.
-Layer Architecture
+Figure 3.27 Four Layer Architecture

-Employ a four-layer architecture consisting of a view layer; an application model layer, a domain layer, and a supporting infrastructure layer (see Figure I: Four Layer Architecture).
-Determine the iritenaceS betweenthe layers well ahead of time and keep the communications paths well defined-Enforce the layering through design and code reviews.
+Employ a four-layer architecture consisting of a view layer, an application model layer, a domain layer, and a supporting infrastructure layer (see Figure 1: Four Layer Architecture).
+Determine the interfaces between the layers well ahead of time and keep the communications paths well defined.
+Enforce the layering through design and code reviews.